 So how can you get sober?
 What brings it all down and how does the world survive while you try to get healthy?
 Here are four loud rings tolling from the bell tower of truth to help you stop postponing addiction treatment:

 You’re not as indispensable as you think you are.

 It’s amazing, I know.
 But the world indeed does go on without you.
 Just fine, in fact.
 Don’t get me wrong—I know that you do have responsibilities and that others depend on you.
 I also know that whatever doesn’t get done while you’re getting your health in order will somehow manage to be completed … or, at a bare minimum, it’ll be put on hold.

 When I was trying to get sober, I threw much of the responsibility for our two growing boys into the lap of my wife.
 I was lucky that she understood that addiction is an induced mental illness.
 Like any other illness, it takes time and effort to get well and function again.
 Eventually, I was able to downshift and gradually build up speed to be the husband/father/employable-person I was meant to be.

 Help is a gift others want to give!

-I think we fail to grasp how much others want to lend a hand to people when life gets bumpy.
-Sure, you might feel guilty that you’re throwing all the responsibility to someone else while it seems like you’re just contemplating your navel.
+I think we fail to grasp how much others want to lend a hand when life gets bumpy.
+Sure, you might feel guilty that you’re throwing all the responsibility to someone else while you’re seemingly just contemplating your navel.
 You need to understand that while you were using, you were handing off responsibility anyway; you simply didn’t realize how complicated and insanely byzantine everyday life had become by your drug and/or alcohol abuse.

 People want to help, and they want to help you.
 Why?
 Because they knew you once as a responsible and thoughtful human being.
 They no longer see that because the chemicals have hijacked your brain.